Toshakins/notes/TryHackMe.md

 ### Attack Privilege Requirements

-- Kerbrute Enumeration - No domain access required
+- Kerbrute Enumeration - No domain access required.
+Possible to identify which users do exist on the domain(machine?).
+- Ticket harvesting - access as a user required.
+Possible to harvest a TGT.
+Can be done with rubeus or impacket.
-- Pass the Ticket - Access as a user to the domain required
+- Password spraying - access as a user to the domain required.
+Possible to identify user who uses a certain password.
+Brute-forcing is possible too.
-- Kerberoasting - Access as any user required
+- Pass the Ticket - Access as a user to the domain required(evil-winrm or mimikatz)
+- Kerberoasting - Access as any user required.
+Allows a user to get a service ticket for any service with a registered SPN.
+That ticket allows to crack the service password.
+Example command: `impacket-GetUserSPNs CONTROLLER.local/Machine1:Password1 -dc-ip 10.10.235.186 -request `
-- AS-REP Roasting - Access as any user required
+- AS-REP Roasting - Access as any user required.
+Rubeus can do that, or use impacket-GetNPUsers, example: `impacket-GetNPUsers spookysec.local/svc-admin -request -no-pass   -dc-ip 10.10.54.141`
-- Golden Ticket - Full domain compromise (domain admin) required
+- Golden Ticket - Full domain compromise (domain admin) required.
+Example: `impacket-secretsdump account:password@10.10.16.51`
 - Silver Ticket - Service hash required
 - Skeleton Key - Full domain compromise (domain admin) required

 ### Tools
 - impacket
 - kerbrute

+### Wisdom
+Readable IPC$ means that you can enumerate users via `impacket-lookupsid`.